loouislow81/notebook-deeplearning/docs/chapter-3.md

 - In the last example you will decide to work on great cats or blurry images to improve your performance.

-### Cleaning up incorrectly labeled data
+### Cleaning Up Incorrectly Labeled Data

-- Labeled data is incorrect when y of x is incorrect.
+- Labeled data is incorrect when y of `x` is incorrect.
 - If the incorrect labeled data is in the training set, Deep learning are quite robust to random error (Not systematic error).
 But its OK to go and fix these labels if you can.
 - If you want to check for mislabeled data in Dev/test set, you should also try error analysis with mislabeled column.
 Ex: